huggingface/blog/evaluation-structured-outputs.md

 In most cases, changing the prompt format to JSON, even when using unstructured generation, leads to improved benchmark performance for almost all models.
 However, this was not the case for MetaMath-Tulpar-7b-v2-Slerp, where we found a dramatic decrease in accuracy when using prompts formatted in JSON.
 Even more surprising was that when using *structured generation* to constrain the output of the model, the dip in performance was negligible!

-This lead us to question whether or not structured generation could be exploited for *prompt consistency*.
+This led us to question whether or not structured generation could be exploited for *prompt consistency*.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/leaderboards-evaluation/dottxt-structured_output-ex-3.png)